Madouri

 Madouri (Μαδουρή) is a small uninhabited island in the Ionian Sea, near Lefkada, Greece.
 It is part of the municipal unit Ellomenos.
 Madouri lies 700 m from the east coast of the island Lefkada, opposite the town Nydri.
 The island is heavily forested.
 It is about 400 m in diameter.

 This privately owned island is in the possession of the Valaoritis family.
 It was the place where Aristotelis Valaoritis, a 19th-century poet, grew up.
-The current owner is the writer Nanos Valaoritis.
+The last owner was the writer Nanos Valaoritis.
 The villa was the principal location in Billy Wilder's 1978 film, Fedora.